 Browse courses to find something that interests you.

-This hands-on, office-oriented course demonstrates the many ways in which the aerial perspective can be integrated into architecture, engineering and construction practice.
+This hands-on, office-oriented microcredential demonstrates the many ways in which the aerial perspective can be integrated into architecture, engineering and construction practice.

 Over three days, you’ll become familiar with the utility of UAVs in producing automated site model generation, building and construction site inspection, and visualisation support.
 You’ll learn to plan, carry out and process photographic data to generate rich models and generate exact photographic backgrounds and viewpoints from exact positions.

 You will also get to know the fundamentals of open source and proprietary software packages as they relate to UAV technology, both in small and large office and project management contexts, as well as how to integrate resulting data into BIM and other office software tools.
 The UAV selection, safety and legislative aspects of UAV use in New South Wales will also be covered.